 In the 1996 SDWA Amendments (P.L.
 104-182), Congress directed the EPA to propose a new drinking water standard for arsenic by January 1, 2000, and to promulgate a final standard by January 1, 2001.
-Congress also directed EPA to develop a comprehensive research plan for arsenic to support the rulemaking effort and to reduce the uncertainty in assessing health risks associated with low-level exposures to arsenic.
-EPA was directed to conduct the study in consultation with the National Academy of Sciences and others.
-Congress authorized appropriations of \$2.5 million for each of fiscal years 1997 through 2000 for arsenic studies.
-In 1996, EPA requested the National Research Council (NRC) to review the available arsenic toxicity data base and to evaluate the scientific validity of EPA's risk assessments for arsenic.
+Congress also directed the EPA to develop a comprehensive research plan for arsenic to support the rulemaking effort and to reduce the uncertainty in assessing health risks associated with low-level exposures to arsenic.
+The EPA was required to conduct the study in consultation with the National Academy of Sciences.
+In 1996, the EPA requested the National Research Council (NRC) to review the available arsenic toxicity data base and to evaluate the scientific validity of EPA's risk assessments for arsenic.

-The NRC issued its report in March 1999 and recommended that the standard be reduced, but it did not recommend a particular level.
-The NRC reported that available data provided ample evidence for EPA's classification of inorganic arsenic as a human carcinogen, but that EPA's dose-response assessment, which was based on a Taiwan study, deserved closer scrutiny.
+The NRC issued its report in 1999 and recommended that the standard be reduced, but it did not recommend a particular level.
+The NRC affirmed that the available data provided ample evidence for EPA's classification of inorganic arsenic as a human carcinogen, but that EPA's dose-response assessment, which was based on a Taiwan study, deserved greater scrutiny.
 The NRC explained that the data in the study lacked the level of detail needed for use in dose-response assessment.
-The Council also reported that research suggests that arsenic intake in food is higher in Taiwan than in the United States, further complicating efforts to use the data for arsenic risk assessment.
-Based on findings from three countries where individuals were exposed to very high levels of arsenic (several hundreds of parts per billion or more), the NRC concluded that the data were sufficient to add lung and bladder cancers to the cancers caused by ingestion of inorganic arsenic at lower concentrations, which would be more representative of levels found in the United
+The Council also reported that research suggested that arsenic intake in food is higher in Taiwan than in the United States, further complicating efforts to use the data for arsenic risk assessment.
+Based on findings from three countries where individuals were exposed to very high levels of arsenic (several hundreds of parts per billion or more), the NRC concluded that the data were sufficient to add lung and bladder cancers to the types of cancers caused by ingestion of inorganic arsenic; however, the NRC noted that few data address the risk of ingested arsenic at lower concentrations, which would be more representative of levels found in the United States.2 The NRC concluded that key studies for improving the scientific validity of risk assessment were needed, and recommended specific studies to the EPA.